suspekt8/florenceso/content/publications/index.md

 Henrik Seeberg and Rune Stubager) Electoral Studies 52: 1-10.

-2018: "The Agenda Setting Power of the Prime Minister Party in Coalition Governments." (with Christo er Green-Pedersen and Peter B. Mortensen) Political Research Quarterly 71 (4): 473-456.
+2018: "The Agenda Setting Power of the Prime Minister Party in Coalition Governments." (with Christoffer Green-Pedersen and Peter B. Mortensen) Political Research Quarterly 71 (4): 473-456.

 2018: "More Spotlight, More Problems?
 Westminster Parliamentary Systems and Leadership Replacement in Large Opposition Parties."
 Party Politics 24 (5): 588-597.